 Near the South Shetland Islands, spot your first icebergs.
 The Master of the vessel may decide to sail the narrow English Strait between Robert Island and Greenwich Island or Mc Farlane Strait between Greenwich Island and Livingston Island if the conditions are favorable.
 Then you might be able to enter Antarctic waters in the late evening of the third day and see Aitcho Island at the South Shetlands.
-If the conditions do not allow for manouvering through the English Strait then continue sailing South of Livingston.
+If the conditions do not allow for maneuvering through the English Strait, then continue sailing South of Livingston.
 These volcanic islands or the South Shetlands are windswept and often shrouded in mist and fog, but do offer subtle pleasures.
-There is a nice variety of flora (mosses, lichens and flowering grasses) and fauna, such as Gentoo Penguins, Chinstrap Penguins and southern Giant Petrels.
+There is a nice variety of flora (mosses, lichens and flowering grasses) and fauna, such as Gentoo penguins, Chinstrap penguins and southern Giant petrels.

 At Deception Island, a landing will be attempted.
-Deception itself is a sub ducted crater, which opens into the sea, creating a natural harbor for the ship.
-Here find hot springs, an abandoned whaling station, thousands of Cape Pigeons and many Dominican Gulls, Brown and South Polar Skuas and Antarctic Terns.
-Wilson’s Storm Petrels and Black-bellied Storm Petrels nest in the ruins of the whaling station in Whalers Bay.
+Deception itself is a subducted crater, which opens into the sea, creating a natural harbor for the ship.
+Here find hot springs, an abandoned whaling station, thousands of Cape Ppigeons and many Dominican gulls, Brown and South Polar skuas and Antarctic terns.
+Wilson’s Storm petrels and Black-bellied Storm petrels nest in the ruins of the whaling station in Whalers Bay.
 Good walkers may hike from Baily Head over the ridge of the crater into Whalers Bay, while your ship braves its entrance into the crater through the spectacular Neptune’s Bellow into the ring of Deception Island.

 Head south along the Argentine Islands to Crystal Sound, south of the polar circle.
 The landscape is very impressive with very high mountains and huge glaciers.
-At the Fish Islands land at one of the southernmost Adelie Penguin and Blue-eyed Shag colonies in the Antarctic Peninsula.
-At Detaille Island, south of the Polar Circle, in Crystal Sound reach probably your farthest south.
+At the Fish Islands land at one of the southernmost Adelie penguin and Blue-eyed shag colonies in the Antarctic Peninsula.
+At Detaille Island, south of the Polar Circle, in Crystal Sound reach your farthest point south.

 |Quadruple Porthole||Triple Porthole||Twin with Porthole||Twin with Window||Twin Deluxe||Superior|